 Issues appeared with implementation of the questionnaire:

-• FR had an issue with implementation of the routing and therefore not all relevant questions were asked when applicable regarding repeated violence by non-partner.
-Therefore, indicators are not disseminated for reporting and consequences of non-partner violence, and accordingly of violence by any perpetrator.
+- FR had an issue with implementation of the routing and therefore not all relevant questions were asked when applicable regarding repeated violence by non-partner.
+Therefore, indicators are not disseminated for frequency, duration, reporting and consequences of non-partner violence, and accordingly of violence by any perpetrator.

-• PL had an issue with implementation of the routing and therefore not all relevant questions were asked when applicable regarding non-partner section.
-Therefore, indicators by occurrence, frequency and consequences are not disseminated for non-partner violence, and accordingly for violence by any perpetrator.
+- PL had an issue with implementation of the routing and therefore not all relevant questions were asked when applicable regarding non-partner section.
+Therefore, indicators by occurrence of last episode, by frequency, by duration, by reporting and by consequences are not disseminated for non-partner violence and accordingly for violence by any perpetrator.

-• SK had an issue with implementation of the routing and therefore not all relevant questions were asked when applicable regarding in depth questions of intimate partner and non-partner violence, sexual harassment at work and sexual violence experienced in the childhood.
-Therefore, indicators are not disseminated for occurrence of the last episode by non-partner; frequency, consequences and reporting for intimate partner, non-partner and violence by any perpetrator.
+- SK had an issue with implementation of the routing and therefore not all relevant questions were asked when applicable regarding in depth questions of intimate partner and non-partner violence, sexual harassment at work and sexual violence experienced in the childhood.
+Therefore, indicators are not disseminated for occurrence of the last episode by non-partner; frequency, duration, consequences, and reporting for intimate partner, non-partner, and violence by any perpetrator.

 Statistical unit of EU-GBV survey is individual.
 Only one person per household can be interviewed and proxy is not allowed.
 The reason is the safety of the respondent and the interviewer, as it is not uncommon for the abuser to be part of the victim’s household.